Nutritional Benefits Of Cranberries

 Gum Health

 In a 2007 study in the Journal of Periodontal Research, researchers from Quebec learned that cranberry extract inhibits the action of enzymes.
-These have an association with periodontal (gum) disease.
+These are associated with periodontal (gum) disease.
 The researchers noted that their results “suggest that cranberry compounds offer promising perspectives for the development of novel host-modulating strategies for an adjunctive treatment of periodontitis.”
 (Periodontitis is a serious gum infection that kills soft tissue and bones that support teeth.)

 Cranberries For Patients With Type 2 Diabetes

-In a randomized, placebo-controlled, double-blind 12-week study published 2008 in Diabetic Medicine, researchers enrolled 16 men and 14 women, with a mean age of about 65, who were taking oral glucose-lowering medication.
-The researchers examined the effect that cranberry supplements would have on lipid profiles in patients.
-They determined that the people taking the cranberry supplements had reduced total and LDL cholesterol levels.
+In a randomized, placebo-controlled, double-blind 12-week study published in 2008 in Diabetic Medicine, researchers enrolled 16 men and 14 women, with a mean age of about 65, who were taking oral glucose-lowering medication.
+The researchers examined the effects of cranberry supplements on lipid profiles in patients.
+They found that people taking cranberry supplements had lower total and LDL cholesterol levels.
 They also had improvements in their HDL (good) cholesterol ratios.
 At the same time, there was a “neutral effect on glycaemic control”.
 Should people eat cranberries, drink cranberry juice, and/or take supplements?
 For most people, they are a helpful addition to the diet.
-Be aware cranberry products often contain fairly high amounts of sugar.
-It is best to select products with lower amounts or no added sugar.
+Be aware that cranberry products often contain fairly high amounts of sugar.
+It is best to select products with lower amounts of added sugar or none at all.

 Research by: